 To achieve consensus, and verify transactions, Vechain uses “Proof of Authority” (POA).

-The most popular consensus mechanisms are proof of work (POW) and proof of stake (POS).
+The most popular consensus mechanisms are proof of work (POW) and proof of stake (POS), let’s compare them:

 The drawback with these two, that POA solves, is that POW and POS lead to competition between nodes, as the nodes with more resources control the majority of the network and receive more rewards as a consequence.